swift-conductor/conductor-docs/docs/getting-started/running/source.md

 ### Install packages

-The UI is a standard `create-react-app` React Single Page Application (SPA).
-To get started, with Node 14 and `npm` installed, run `npm install` to retrieve package dependencies.
+You need Node 14 and `npm` installed.
+After that run `npm install` to install all packages:

 ```sh
 npm install